 A crisis brings out all types of responses.
 As Christians we are not immune from the emotional and practical impact of things going on around us.
 So how can believers have the mind of Christ in these turbulent times?

 When faced with anxiety or fear, it is good practice to get our focus off ourselves and onto the promises of God–and the needs of others.
-Believers need to preach to themselves fundamental Bible truths such as perfect love casts out fear (Philippians 4:6Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.).
+Believers need to preach to themselves fundamental Bible truths such as perfect love casts out fear “There is no fear in love.
+But perfect love drives out fear, because fear has to do with punishment.
+The one who fears is not made perfect in loving “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.”
+Philippians 4:6.